ui5-community/ui5-ecosystem-showcase/docs/index.md

 ![UI5 Tooling Ecosystem](ui5eco.jpg "UI5 Tooling Ecosystem")

 This doesn't necessarily need to happen in this repository and everyone can develop and share his own tasks and middleware via [npm](https://www.npmjs.com/).
 Regarding npm, please prefix the name of all tasks with `ui5-task-` and all middlewares with `ui5-middleware-`.
+In case you create NPM packages having both: custom tasks and middlewares, the prefix should be `ui5-tooling-`.
 This will help UI5 developers to easily find tasks and middlewares created and shared by the UI5 community.

 ## Contributing vs. Self-managed